Many student loan borrowers are torn between saving for retirement and paying down their student loans.

 Borrowers on income-driven repayment plans can have their remaining balances forgiven after 20 to 25 years worth of payments.
 Those employed by the government or an eligible non-profit can have their loans forgiven after just ten years of payments.

 Unfortunately, there is some risk in chasing after student loan forgiveness.
-Borrowers can take time to make sure they understand the rules of loan forgiveness, but nothing is guaranteed.
-While the concern over the high rejection rates in the media may be exaggerated, there is no denying that forgiveness comes with a bit of uncertainty.
+While borrowers should understand the rules of loan forgiveness, there are no guarantees.
+Even though the concern over the high rejection rates in the media may be exaggerated, there is no denying that forgiveness comes with a bit of uncertainty.

 Borrowers worried about qualifying don’t have to skip the program entirely.
 Instead, they can chase after student loan forgiveness but protect themselves if it doesn’t happen.